 We’ll explain each of the issues below.
 But first, we’ll explain why it’s normal for air conditioners to produce some moisture in the first place.

-Need a professional to diagnose and repair an AC leak?
+Need a professional to diagnose and repair an AC system leak?
 Just give Burgeson’s a call.
-We’ve been serving homeowners in Southern California for 72+ years and provide fast, reliable AC repairs.
+We’ve been serving homeowners in Southern California for 72+ years and provide fast, reliable repairs.

-Why do AC UNITS produce moisture in the first place?
+Why do AC SYSTEMS produce moisture in the first place?

 As your home’s warm air is pulled into the air handler to be cooled, it passes over the cold evaporator coil.
 This coil extracts moisture and heat from the warm air.
 The moisture collects on the coil and drips down into a pan under the evaporator coil.
 Eventually, the water in the pan drains safely outside via the condensate drain line (see image below).